 Since 31st January 2017, employment tribunal claims relating to employees of insolvent companies, where payments are sought from the National Insurance Fund, such as redundancy payments, no longer require a fee.

-Our Crunch advisors are only able to answer accountancy related questions.
-If you have an employment question please either leave a comment below or phone the Acas Helpline on 0300 123 110
+Our Crunch accountants are only able to answer accountancy related questions through our Ask an Accountant service.
+If you have an employment question please either leave a comment below or phone the Acas Helpline on 0300 123 110.

 If you are an Employer and need ongoing professional help with any staff/freelance issue then talk to Lesley at The HR Kiosk – a Human Resources Consultancy for small businesses – our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need.

 Please note that the advice given on this website and by our Advisors is guidance only and cannot be taken as an authoritative or current interpretation of the law.
 It can also not be seen as specific advice for individual cases.
 Please also note that there are differences in legislation in Northern Ireland.